BHanbashi/observability-lab/README.md

 The configuration matches the configuration in the `proxyDefaults` entry in the `consul-values.yaml` file.
 This shows that Consul has configured Envoy to publish Prometheus metrics.
 You can stop the port-forwarder now (<kbd>ctrl</kbd>+<kbd>c</kbd>)

 ### Simulate Traffic
+If you change to the branch `traffic` you'll find a new file in the root called `traffic.yaml`.
+It's too long to post here so I've just given it to you verbatim.
+Don't confuse this with Traefik, the ingress controller that ships by default with K3S as they are totally different things.

+### Lies, Damn Lies, and Statistics
+Envoy exposes a huge amount of metrics.
+Which ones you want to see is an application and task specific issue.

+For now we have preconfigured a Grafana dashboard with a couple of basic metrics, but you should systematically consider what others you will need to collect as you move from testing into production.

+You'll find the grafana